Biggest Tax Benefits of Owning a Home

 It’s also worth noting that this tax benefit also holds up for people who have disabilities as well as people who need specialized equipment for medical purposes.
 So if you need to make your home ADA-accessible, you’re in luck.

+If you work from home, one of the best tax benefits of owning a house is the home office deduction.
+Current tax laws allow you to deduct $5 per square foot, for up to 300 feet of your home office.
 It’s worth noting that the home office deduction is a dicey one to choose.
 If you don’t do it right, it can set off a red flag for the IRS and trigger an audit.
 There are incredibly tight regulations on what a home office is allowed to be deemed.

 If you choose to work this option, make sure that you have proof to back it up.
 This means that you have to have a dedicated room that has office equipment and not much else.
 With that said, you also get a tax write-off for office furniture, though that’s more of a business expense than anything else.